psi-consortium/psi/doc/PSI/PSI-ICD/schema/PlaceRef.md

 # PlaceRef

 Place reference.
-PlaceRef defines the placeRefs where the products are sold or delivered.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |